My Significant Other Has Control Issues: What Do I Do?

 The Signs of Control Issues

 Controlling behaviors can take many forms, and it’s important to be able to identify them so you can get help.
 Here are some common strategies that control freaks can use to maintain control and power over others.
+These are not qualities of healthy romantic relationships.

 It’s common for control freaks to try to isolate you from friends and family so that you depend on them solely for support.
 By controlling where you go and who you interact with, it also makes it easier for them to keep tabs on you.